PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 The second source is DPWG (the Dutch Pharmacogenomics Working Group).
 DPWG does not publish their guideline information in a well-structured machine-readable format (they only publish as PDFs) so PharmCAT relies on the annotated DPWG guidelines in PharmGKB.
-PharmGKB curators read the source PDFs and curate the guideline data so it is available via PharmGKB’s API and file archive service.
+PharmGKB curators read the source PDFs and curate the guideline data so it is available via PharmGKB's API and file archive service.
 PharmGKB also provides allele definition data for genes that are used in DPWG guidelines but are not in CPIC.

 PharmCAT pulls the aforementioned guideline data and reorganizes it to prepare for reporting.
 The annotation data pulled